-More than one-quarter of respondents said that their current application security tools added friction and slowed down development cycles, while 23% identified poor integration with development/DevOps tools as a common challenge.
+More than one-quarter of respondents said that their current application security tools (AppSec Tool) added friction and slowed down development cycles, while 23% identified poor integration with development/DevOps tools as a common challenge.
 Additionally, 26% of respondents noted a difficulty with or lack of integration between different application security vendor tools as a common application security challenge.

 - Developers play an important role in application security, but they lack the skills and training.